SQLicious/Alteryx-Project-Ecommerce-Transaction-Cohort-Analysis/README.md

 ## 5. Project Inspiration {#project-inspiration}

-This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions'.
+This project draws inspiration from Hicounsellor's 'Analyzing E-commerce Transactions:Data Cleaning, Cohort Analysis, and SQL' that recommends a Python+SQL approach.
 However, I've taken a unique approach by exclusively utilizing Alteryx Designer.
 This showcases the efficiency of low-code solutions such as Alteryx Designer, offering a fresh perspective on streamlining processes and extracting actionable insights, even by a non-technical business user.

 ## 6. Methodology {#methodology}
 In this project, I leveraged the skills and knowledge acquired during the Alteryx Designer Core certification and the pursuit of four microcredentials.
 This allowed me to harness a robust set of Alteryx tools, putting them to work in a cohesive workflow.